-MODEL PCNSD25TA LIGHTING INSTRUCTIONS
+LIGHTING INSTRUCTIONS

-A WARNING: You must operate this heater with the door closed and in the locked position.
+WARNING: You must operate this heater with the screen in place.
 Make sure screen is installed before running heater.

 NOTICE: During initial operation of new heater, burning logs will give off a paper-burning smell.
 Orange flame will also be present.
 Open damper or window to vent smell.
 This will only last a few hours.